cs161-staff/textbook/web/sqli.md

 The key takeaway here is that building a good escaper can be tricky, and there are many edge cases to consider.
-There is almost no circumstance in which you should try to build one yourself; secure SQL escapers exist in SQL libraries almost every language, and the next section will talk about an even more robust method.
+There is almost no circumstance in which you should try to build an escaper yourself; secure SQL escapers exist in SQL libraries for almost every programming language.
+However, if you are running SQL statements with raw user input, escapers are often an ineffective solution, because you need to ensure that every call is properly escaped.
+A far more robust solution is to use parameterized SQL.

 ## Defense: Parameterized SQL/Prepared Statements